yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/partitioned-policies.md

 ## <a name="partion"></a>Partitioned Policies

-In some cases, the all-or-nothing approach of policies, where all components of access control, quota and rate limit are set together isn't ideal, and instead you may wish to have only one or two segments of a token managed at a policy level.
-A good example is a scenario where you are providing access keys across a sliding scale of quota's that vary from user to user, here having many policies is inefficient, you might as well set those values on the token level.
-However you do not want to manage access control lists on a per-key level.
+In some cases, the all-or-nothing approach of policies, where all components of access control, quota and rate limit are set together isn't ideal, and instead you may wish to have only one or two segments of a token managed at a policy level and other segments in another policy or on the key itself.

-In this case, a partitioned policy can come in useful.
+A good example for using a partitioned policy is a scenario in which you are providing access keys across a sliding scale of quota's that vary from user to user, here having many policies per quota level is inefficient (i.e policy Quota100 for 100 per hour, Quota200 for 200 request per hour and so on), you might as well set those values on the token level directly.
+However you do not want to manage `access control lists` and `rate limit` on a per-key level.

 A partitioned policy can enforce any of these elements individually or together on a key: